ragges/tektools/README.md

 almost every read, and much more of it as soon as the scope is being used.

+You can also use the NVRAM and EEPROM checksumming tool included in tdsNvramFloppyTool to check your NVRAM dumps.

-If you use the floppy method first, and then immediately flip the NVRAM protection switch and reboot it for GPIB dumping using tektool/tekfwtool, only the first two bytes of the NVRAM should differ.
+If you use the floppy method first, and then immediately flip the NVRAM protection switch and reboot it for GPIB dumping using tektool/tekfwtool, only the first few bytes of the NVRAM, the date and time, should differ.

 ## Built With